What is a virtual card?

 Bitnob’s Virtual Dollar Card opens your options to a broader range of global merchants and websites to make payments on, without being limited by unfavourable government policies.
 With the Bitnob Virtual Card, you can shop and pay for subscriptions on thousands of Visa card-supported platforms across the globe.
 Enjoy a seamless online shopping experience on platforms such as Amazon, H&M, Shein, and AliExpress.
 Subscribe to online services like Netflix, Amazon Prime, iTunes, Spotify, and even make donations to your favourite religious apps like Youversion.
 There is literally no limit to where you can shop, and how much you can spend.

-Below are answers to questions you may have about the Bitnob virtual card:
+This article answers the questions you may have about the Bitnob virtual card.